-- Have students acquire basic knowledge of language and linguistics regardless of their expertise.
+- 1. Have students acquire basic knowledge of language and linguistics regardless of their expertise.
 Therefore, the following courses are designated Compulsory Courses under the respective programs and should be taken during the first year: 1) Linguistics in General: Basic Phonetics and Phonology, Basic Syntactic Theory; 2) Speech-Language Pathology: Topics in Speech and Language Disorders, Research Methods for Speech and Language Disorders B (Experiment Planning Methodologies), Research Methods for Speech and Language Disorders D (Literature Reading); 3) English Teaching Methods: Introduction to TEFL in Japan Second Language Acquisition Introduction to Linguistics; 4) Japanese Education: Japanese Grammar Teaching I, Second Language Acquisition.
-Language/Culture/Society, Introduction to Japanese Teaching Methods. - Offer courses related to Phonetics, Phonology, Syntax, Semantics, Writing Styles and History of seven languages, English, German, French, Spanish, Russian, Portuguese and Japanese. - 3.
+Language/Culture/Society, Introduction to Japanese Teaching Methods. - Offer courses in Phonetics, Phonology, Syntax, Definition, Writing Styles and History in line with the 6 departments of English Studies, German Studies, French Studies, Hispanic Studies, Russian Studies and LusoBrazilian Studies. - 3.
 Have students take the abovementioned Compulsory and Elective Courses to acquire the skills required to pursue specialized themes in each division, including theoretical knowledge, the ability to apply theory, problem-solving skills, critical thinking, the ability to collect, analyze and interpret appropriate data and the ability to generalize individual data to construct theory.